TabeaHeckenthaler/FinalProject/README.md

 that currently are not successful, as I was asked to guide 4 Master students, and they are currently still working on filling in the
 [functions](https://github.com/TabeaHeckenthaler/AntsShapes/blob/master/PS_Search_Algorithms/Path_Planning_Rotation_students.py).
 In the following, I describe more of the details of my project.
+Also, the code will not be able to run on a foreign computer because it accesses large matrices stored as pickles on my local computer.

 ## Piano-mover's Problem
 I study the solution of piano-mover's type mazes.